syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 > 💡 If your previous command is still running, use `ctrl+c` to stop that command

-As before, this run command may take a bit of time, but when the command completes you should see an initial log line for the existing website request you made in the last section.
+As before, this run command may take a bit of time, but when the command completes you should see an initial log line for the existing website request you made in the last challenge.
 But oops, that log line will not have a personalized name:

 ```
 INFO    Hello website reconciler with tag ""! ...